 Our closest neighboring planet, Venus, is not a place you’d like to visit.
-Boasting scorching surface temperatures, an atmosphere so dense it would crush your bones and acid thunderstorms, it’s about as far from a life-friendly planet as you could get.
-But a NASA research team proposes that Venus’ hellish surface used to be very comfortable and pristine — up until some 700 million years ago.
+Scorching surface temperatures, an atmosphere so dense it would crush your bones, and acid thunderstorms.
+It’s about as far from a life-friendly planet as you could get.
+But, a NASA research team proposes that Venus’ hellish surface used to be very comfortable and pristine — up until some 700 million years ago.

 “Both planets probably enjoyed warm liquid water oceans in contact with rock and with organic molecules undergoing chemical evolution in those oceans,” David Grinspoon at the Planetary Science Institute in Tucson, Arizona told Aviva Rutkin at New Scientist.